 Their world is apparently run by a woman named Dr. Reverence whom we meet once.
 The main goal seems to be to connect Elizabeth to The All, whatever that is.
 The technology is largely unexplained because they seem to be able to use The All however they see fit in any given situation.
 Ditto for any other bit of tech mentioned in the book.
 I don’t need heavily detailed descriptions but a hint here and there would be nice.

 It’s also unclear why exactly the rebellion is, well, rebelling.
 The Solution, headed by Dr. Reverence, does seem to have quite a bit of control but from the minimal description in the book it doesn’t sound that bad.
 There’s no real reasons given for why it’s evil and must be stopped.
-A couple pages here and there as to why The Solution is a problem would have gone a long way.
+A couple of pages here and there as to why The Solution is a problem would have gone a long way.

 It’s a mish-mash of scenes with no explanation, no purpose and no development.
 It’s not even that originally conceived.
 The RMS ‘killing machines’ seem to be a cross of ED-209 from Robocop mixed with the Dementors from Harry Potter.
 The All reminds me strongly of The Matrix and Elizabeth heavily reminds me of Neo with a dash of Alma from the F.E.A.R. video game series.
 Elizabeth is also the ‘key’ to Ultimate Reality.
 Whatever that is.
 It’s not explained very well.
 The concept of The All and Ultimate Reality also seem to be heavily influenced by Metal Gear Solid.

 The writing is decent but average.
 It could stand a bit better of a proofreader though as I ran into sentences like: “She couldn’t deny that she did.
 She felt an urge to go.”
 Then a sentence later: “Even if she felt the urge to go, which she didn’t, she doubted she ever would.”
-Also, during a firefight: “Randal and Christopher M opened wide, eating holes through the larger machines torso” I think they wanted “Opened fire” and “Opened wide” really brings up some amusing images.
+During a firefight: “Randal and Christopher M opened wide, eating holes through the larger machines torso” I think they wanted “Opened fire” and “Opened wide” really brings up some amusing images.
 Apparently they ate the machine to death.

 There are also capitalized words to make them seem more important.
 Like Dysfunction Anger, The Solution, The State of Chaos.
 Of course, none of this is explained what exactly happened during The State of Chaos or why another might deem someone else Unfortunately Positive.